M-E-Rademaker/MyDesk/ToolCollection.md

 The beamer class is used to create presentation slides with [LaTeX](https://www.latex-project.org/).
 As it is a [LaTeX](https://www.latex-project.org/) class, it is perfectly suited for high-quality presentations that make extensive use of mathematical notations and symbols and require fine control over the appearance.

 Installation: A working [LaTeX](https://www.latex-project.org/) installation such as [MikTeX](http://miktex.org/).
+Recommended Editor:

+-   [TexMaker](http://www.xm1math.net/texmaker/) if you want to create the presenation directly with Latex.
+-   [RStudio](https://www.rstudio.com/) if you want to create a beamer presentation from an RMarkdown file using `beamer_presentation` in you YAML header.

 Recommended Reading: [Beamer User Guide](http://sunsite.informatik.rwth-aachen.de/ftp/pub/mirror/ctan/macros/latex/contrib/beamer/doc/beameruserguide.pdf)

+### IoSlide and Slidy

+Both IoSlides and Slidy are web-based alternatives to standard pdf presentations.
+IoSlides or Slidy slides are basically html pages that can be run directly within the browser.
+This makes them highly shareable and portable.
+Slides are best from within RStudio created by knitting an RMarkdown file using `ioslide_presentation` or `slidy_presentation` in your YAML header.

 ------------------------------------------------------------------------